Marshall2019/CSClassNotes/autoDrivingQ2.md

 ## 2) why was that question chosen?
 (What is the rationale or connection to the case study?)

 The topic discussed is related to some of the concepts and decisions in the case study.
+Especially some protocals and some advanced moral issue related to the technology.
 The examiner wants to check our understanding towards them.

 ## 3) what is the answer to that question?